Does BPA Really Cause Hormone Disruption?

-Research being presented at the 2013 Annual Meeting of the American Association for the Advancement of Science is shedding doubt that current levels of human exposure to bisphenol A (BPA) is disrupting hormones to the extent characterized by many.
-Are we really safe from hormone disruptors?
+Some have created doubt that current levels of human exposure to bisphenol A (BPA) is disrupting hormones to the extent characterized by many.
+Are we really safe from BPA and hormone disruption?

 Endocrine disruption research done using animals with bisphenyl A has prompted many reports warning against consuming foods packaged in BPA-lined containers, including cans.
 Many types of plastic containers also contain and release BPA.
 Is the BPA absorbed from these sources as dangerous to our health as the animal studies have indicated?